eugenia1984/english/glossary.md

 - **app** is short for application, a type of software designed to perform a specific task. **mobile apps** are applications specifically created to run on mobile devices.
 These apps can do many things, like help you shop, learn a new language, or play games.

+- **Approach**: is a way of dealing with something.

+For example:

+`Her approach to solving the problem was very effective.` -> Here, approach refers to the method she used to solve the problem.

 - **are you interested?** is a way of asking someone if they want to know more or participate in something.

 - **Are you kidding?** is used to express disbelief, surprise, or sometimes to confirm if someone is joking.